buggyrace/buggy-race-about/docs/teaching/report-and-poster.md

-The server provides buttons so a logged-in student can download their accumulated task texts as a single file suitable for dropping into the `report.html` template that they are presumably adding to their buggy editor.
-This can also do markdown to HTML conversion.
+The server provides buttons so a logged-in student can download their accumulated task texts as a single file suitable for dropping into the `report.html` template (if they are adding it to their buggy editor), or to submit (possibly after editing) as a standalone report.
+This download can also do markdown to HTML conversion.

 The convenience to students of saving task texts as-you-go, and then generating the report from that effectively automatically, is the incentive for students to use this mechanism.
 In turn you get a reasonably good indicator of students' progress, as you see the texts increasing in both size and quantity over the duration of the project.

+### Turning task texts into a report

+If you require your students to submit a report as a standalone document, and you're encouraging them to save task texts as they go along, you can help students download the texts in a single document.
+Specifically, use these [Task group config settings](../customising/tasks):

+Set `IS_TASK_TEXT_HTML_DOWNLOAD_WHOLE_PAGE` to `Yes` to ensure students get a whole HTML page with doctype, head, and body — otherwise they just get an HTML fragment that's suitable for inserting into another HTML page.

+If you set the HTML download to be a whole page, you can also customise the heading with `TASK_TEXTS_HTML_DOWNLOAD_PREAMBLE`.
+There are three placeholders you can use in that string that will be replaced with the suitable value: `%USERNAME%`, `%PRETTY_USERNAME%` and `%PROJECT_CODE%`.